MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `title` | `String` | ** **Required.**                      |
 | `link` | `String` | ** **Required.**                      |

+This Method Generate Text Format For Related Project Info That You Want To Add It To ReadMe File.

 * AddRelatedProject(generator, relatedProject)

 | Parameter | Type     | Description                |